Prismatic Dieudonn\'e theory: Generalities on prismatic cohomology

 Then $R \to S$ is a quasi-syntomic cover and by assumption $A/I \to R$ is quasi-syntomic : hence, the map $A/I \to S$ is quasi-syntomic.
 Moreover the $p$-completion of $\Omega_{S/(A/I)}^1$ is zero.
 We deduce that the map $A/I \to S$ is such that $(L_{S/(A/I)})^{\wedge_p}$ has $p$-complete Tor-amplitude in degree $[-1,-1]$.
 Therefore, by the Hodge-Tate comparison, the derived prismatic cohomology $\prism_{S/A}$ is concentrated in degree $0$ and the map $S \to \overline{\prism_{S/A}}$ is $p$-completely faithfully flat.
 One can thus just take $B=\prism_{S/A}$. \end{proof}

 As observed in \cite{bhatt_scholze_prisms_and_prismatic_cohomology}, a corollary of \Cref{sec:quasi-syntomic-rings-proposition-quasi-syntomic-cover-of-prism-admits-refinement} is Andr\'e's lemma.

 \begin{theorem}[Andr\'e's lemma] Let $R$ be perfectoid ring.
 Then there exists a $p$-completely faithfully flat map $R\to S$ of perfectoid rings such that $S$ is absolutely integrally closed, i.e., every monic polynomial with coefficients in $S$ has a solution. \end{theorem} \begin{proof} This is \cite[Theorem 7.12]{bhatt_scholze_prisms_and_prismatic_cohomology}.
 Since the proof is also short, we recall it.
 Write $R=A/I$, for a perfect prism $(A,I)$ (\Cref{sec:generalities-prisms-theorem-perfect-prisms-equivalent-to-perfectoid-rings}).
 The $p$-complete $R$-algebra $\tilde{R}$ obtained by adding roots of all possible monic polynomials over $R$ is a quasi-syntomic cover, so by \Cref{sec:quasi-syntomic-rings-proposition-quasi-syntomic-cover-of-prism-admits-refinement}, we can find a prism $(B,J)$ over $(A,I)$ with a $p$-completely faithfully flat morphism $\tilde{R} \to R_1:=B/J$.
-Moreover, we can (and do) assume that $(B,J)$ is a perfect prism, since going to the perfection\footnote{The \textit{perfection} of a prism is the $(p,I)$-derived completion (or classical) of its colimit along $\varphi$.
-See \cite{bhatt_scholze_prisms_and_prismatic_cohomology}.} of a morphism of prisms preserves $(p,I)$-complete faithful flatness (because this can be checked modulo $(p,I)$ and is true for the usual perfection on $\F_p$-algebras) and because $(A,I)$ is already perfect.
+Moreover, we can (and do) assume that $(B,J)$ is a perfect prism.
+Indeed, as $(A,I)$ is perfect, the underlying $A$-algebra of the perfection\footnote{The \textit{perfection} of a prism is the $(p,I)$-derived completion (or classical) of its colimit along $\varphi$.
+See \cite{bhatt_scholze_prisms_and_prismatic_cohomology}.} of $(B,J)$ is the $(p,I)$-completion of a filtered colimit of $(p,I)$-completely faithfully flat $A$-algebras, hence is $(p,I)$-completely faithfully flat.
 Transfinitely iterating the construction $R\mapsto R_1$ produces the desired ring $S$. \end{proof}